 Now, as you inhale, try to fill your tummy with as much air as possible.
 As you exhale, feel it go up your chest and out through your mouth.
 If done correctly, the hand on your tummy should expand on the inhale while the hand on your chest falls or stays the same.

 Keep inhaling and exhaling for about 10 minutes.
-If you still find yourself thinking about your ex after, consider extending the time frame of the practice to whatever feels reasonable.
-Or, of course, change the practice altogether.
+If you still find yourself unable to forget your ex, consider extending the time frame of the practice to whatever feels reasonable.
+Or change the practice altogether.